-Aircraft.
 NCM LLC has an informal agreement with The Anschutz Corporation to use, on occasion, private aircraft owned by The Anschutz Corporation.
-The private aircraft are used to travel to cities where regularly scheduled flights require significant time or expense.
-The aircraft are leased at rates that we believe are at or below per hour market rates.
+The private aircraft are used to travel to cities where regularly scheduled flights require significant time or expense or when several NCM employees or directors are travelling together.
+The aircraft are leased at rates that are at or below per hour market rates.

 The Anschutz Corporation is a wholly-owned subsidiary of the Anschutz Company.
 The Anschutz Company is the controlling stockholder of Regal Entertainment Group.
-For the year ended December 30, 2010, the aggregate amount paid to The Anschutz Corporation for use of the aircraft was approximately \$109,000.
+For the year ended December 27, 2012, the aggregate amount paid to The Anschutz Corporation for use of the aircraft was approximately \$62,000.